foss2serve/github-workflow-activity/reference.md

 ```

+**If you are on master, (18) will fail.
+Now what?**

+If you are on master branch, (18) will fail.
+Instead replace that line with `git pull upstream master`.
+This will fetch and merge the changes from upstream's master branch into your current local branch (master in this case).
+After that, (19-22) are unnecessary.
+However, don't forget to update master in your origin repository but running (23).

+**Updating other branches**

+After you have updated your master branch (18), if you have other branches, you may need to update them as well.
+To do that, checkout each branch one at a time (e.g., `git checkout <OTHER_BRANCH_NAME>`) and perform (19-22) for each.

 ## Squash your commits (24-25)

 If you are following best practices, you will make many small commits as you